solarwinds/appoptics-apm-node/guides/configuration.md

 Ignoring the `ENOENT` error for the `fs.open()` and `fs.openSync()` functions is shown in the examples below.
 This setting won't take effect because of the `fs` probe setting `enabled: false` but is shown for the syntax.

-Probe settings in the `appoptics-apm` configuration file will override those in `defaults.js`, so the safest approach to changing an option is to add it to `appoptics-apm.json`.
+Probe settings in the `appoptics-apm-config` configuration file will override those in `defaults.js`, so the safest approach to changing an option is to add it to `appoptics-apm-config.json`.
 For example, here is how to turn off sampling for `fs`:

 ```
 {